simolus3/drift/README.md

 | [![Main version](https://img.shields.io/pub/v/drift.svg)](https://pub.dev/packages/drift) | [![Generator version](https://img.shields.io/pub/v/drift_dev.svg)](https://pub.dev/packages/drift_dev) |

 Drift is a reactive persistence library for Flutter and Dart, built on top of sqlite.
 Drift is

-- __Flexible__: Drift let's you write queries in both SQL and Dart, providing fluent apis for both languages.
+- __Flexible__: Drift lets you write queries in both SQL and Dart, providing fluent apis for both languages.
 You can filter and order results or use joins to run queries on multiple tables.
 You can even use complex sql features like `WITH` and `WINDOW` clauses.
 - __🔥 Feature rich__: Drift has builtin support for transactions, schema migrations, complex filters and expressions, batched updates and joins.
 We even have a builtin IDE for SQL!
 - __📦 Modular__: Thanks to builtin support for daos and `import`s in sql files, drift helps you keep your database code simple.
 - __🛡️ Safe__: Drift generates typesafe code based on your tables and queries.
 If you make a mistake in your queries, drift will find it at compile time and